rust-lang/book/nostarch/chapter03.md

 #### The Character Type

 Rust’s `char` type is the language’s most primitive alphabetic type.
-Here's some examples of declaring `char` values:
+Here’s some examples of declaring `char` values:

 Filename: src/main.rs